-I certify that Name of disabled person as permanently and totally disabled on Janu manently and totally di sabled on the date he or she retired.
-If retire ed after 1976, enter the date retired.
-Pł hysician: Sign your name on either line A o or B below.
+I certify that Name of disabled person as permanently and totally disabled on Janua manently and totally dis sabled on the date he or she retired.
+If retired d after 1976, enter the date retired.
+Pł nysician: Sign your name on either line A o r B below.
 A The disability has lasted or can be expected last continuously for at least a year ed to Physician's signature Date В There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Ph nysician's name Physician's address